qmk/qmk_firmware/keyboard/atreus/README.md

 atreus keyboard firmware
 ======================

+## Note

+This is for the Teensy2 hand wired boards only.

 ## Quantum MK Firmware

 You have access to a bunch of goodies!
 Check out the Makefile to enable/disable some of the features.
 Uncomment the `#` to enable them.
 Setting them to `no` does nothing and will only confuse future you.